 The Trust has a vision to “become a world-leading centre for NMAHP research and a nationally recognised leader in developing and supporting clinical academic careers for nurses, midwives and allied health professionals”.

-Professor Deaton and Alexandra Malyon, the Trust's lead research nurse, also lead the Clinical Research Leadership (CRL) Group - open to any NMAHPs within CUH and the University of ҵ interested in developing research culture and capacity - which meets regularly to oversee the implementation of the NMAHP research strategy.
+Prof McPeake leads the (CNRG) at the University of ҵ, and together with Alexandra Malyon, leads the Clinical Research Leadership (CRL) Group - open to any NMAHPs within CUH and the University of ҵ interested in developing research culture and capacity.

 The aims of the group and research strategy follow .